 To enhance its understanding of climate-related and ESG matters, the Board participated in workshops and presentations delivered by both internal and external subject matter experts in these fields.
 These were scheduled in the Board's quarterly meetings and interim meetings.
 Additionally, the Board leveraged the global knowledge and expertise of employees from Rabobank to further its knowledge and understanding in these areas.

-Governance and Management's Role
+Governance and Management Roles

-The Bank's organisational structure is designed to effectively manage its operations and achieve its strategic objectives, including Climate-Related and ESG priorities.
-The table below maps key management responsibilities.
+The Bank's organisational structure is designed to effectively manage its operations and achieve its strategic objectives, including climate-related and ESG priorities.
+The table below maps key Management responsibilities.